gizipp/gizipp.com/_posts/2019-10-17-reset-heroku-pg-database.md

 ### Heroku apps do not have permission to drop and create databases.

 It seems like not all Rake features are supported on Heroku.
 Heroku apps do not have permission to drop and create databases.
-It is

 Heroku doesn't allow users from using rake db:reset, rake db:drop and rake db:create command.
 They only allow heroku pg:reset and rake db:migrate commands.